ashuklagspann/react-demo/README.md

 # Full-Stack Interview: Product

-You are tasked with building a React App that displays Product  for a logged-in Trainer.
+You are tasked with building a React App that displays Product  for a logged-in (User)Tom.
 Both a backend and frontend are already running.
 One React component / template with static content has been provided.

 # Terminology